Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 Or, if you want to land in a cushy hotel, stay at Dewa Retreat, Rainforest Guest House, or Aloha Rishikesh for a few days and then move to Parmarth Niketan.

 The International Yoga Festival is March 1-7 (every year) and is a fantastic experience!
+We curate a special Sacred Sound Stage with events and classes all day, every day.

 If you have time to come as early as that, do consider it.
 You could take a tour of North India and visit Dharamshala (Dalai Lama’s home), Amritsar (the Golden Temple, one of the great holy places of the world), Agra (The Taj Mahal), Vrindavan (Krishna’s birthplace and sporting ground), and have a fun shopping day in Delhi before departing India.